-Version 3.0, although still officially in beta-testing, is very portable because it uses the GNU autoconf system, meaning you only need to type "configure" to have it automatically determine various features of your system and configure the code accordingly.
-3.0 compiles without changes under most BSD and SVR4 systems, including SunOS, Solaris, Ultrix, IRIX, AIX, Linux, BSD/OS, HP/UX, Mac OS X, and others.
+Version 3.1 is very portable because it uses the GNU autoconf system, meaning you only need to type "configure" to have it automatically determine various features of your system and configure the code accordingly.
+3.1 compiles without changes under most BSD and SVR4 systems, including SunOS, Solaris, Ultrix, IRIX, AIX, Linux, BSD/OS, HP/UX, Mac OS X, and others.

-Version 3.0 is also being ported to various non-UNIX platforms.
+Version 3.1 has also been ported to various non-UNIX platforms.
 As of patchlevel 14, you can compile Circle under OS/2 2.x and 3.x with the OS/2 port of gcc, Windows 95/NT using Microsoft Visual C++ versions 4.0 through 6.0, Borland (now Inprise) C++ 4.5, Watcom v.11, Cygnus GNU-WIN32, LCC, Macintosh OS 9 (and earlier) with CodeWarrior, Amiga, and Acorn RiscOS.